protontypes/open-sustainable-technology/README.md

 - [AR6-WG1-Data-Compilation](https://github.com/openscm/AR6-WG1-Data-Compilation) - Compiles the data into a uniform, csv-based data format following the standard established by the Integrated Assessment Modeling Consortium and used by IPCC WG3.
 - [icclim](https://github.com/cerfacs-globc/icclim) - Python library for climate indices and climate indicators calculation.
 - [DeepSphere](https://github.com/deepsphere/deepsphere-pytorch) - Learning on the sphere with a graph-based ConvNet.
-- [JuliaClimate Notebooks](https://juliaclimate.github.io/GlobalOceanNotebooks/) - Notebooks that show Julia packages related to climate working in concert
+- [JuliaClimate Notebooks](https://juliaclimate.github.io/GlobalOceanNotebooks/) - Notebooks that show Julia packages related to climate working in concert.

 ## Natural Resources